Error!!

 Flood Likelihood Maps

-Flood likelihood maps illustrate cumulative flood risk over 30 years.
+Flood likelihood maps illustrate cumulative flood risks over 30 years.
 Different sized floods can occur any year, but smaller floods tend to occur more often than larger floods over time.
-These maps do not show areas protected behind flood berms unless water levels are higher than the berms.
+These maps show areas that are expected to be flooded and areas protected behind flood berms the same way.

 Additional Information